Iraq to press U.S. on drones, F-16s to fight al Qaeda

 There are also indications that Riyadh is financing Sunni groups in Iraq, Hussein said, as well as funding from private donors in Qatar, the United Arab Emirates and Kuwait.

-Insurgents have exploited deteriorating relations between the government and Iraq's Sunni minority, which has been protesting since last year against what they perceive as the marginalization of their sect.
+Insurgents have exploited deteriorating relations between the government and Iraq's Sunni minority, which has been protesting since last year against what they perceive as the marginalisation of their sect.

 A raid by security forces on a protest camp in April touched off a backlash by militants that shows no sign of abating.